manyducksco/dolla/README.md

       </div>
     );
   },

-});
+  stores: [
+    {
+      store: RouterStore,

-app.addStore(RouterStore, {
+      options: {
         hash: true, // Use hash-based routing (default false)

         // Here are a couple of routes to be rendered into our layout:
         routes: [
           { path: "/tasks", view: TasksView },
           { path: "/completed", view: CompletedView },
+        ],
+      },
+    },
   ],
 });
 ```